DataDog/integrations-core/aspdotnet/README.md

 ## Overview

-Get metrics from ASP.NET service in real time to:
+Get metrics from ASP.NET in real time to:

 - Visualize and monitor ASP.NET states.
 - Be notified about ASP.NET failovers and events.